Services for Adults

 - Rochester Regional Health

-- Salvation Army Adult Rehab.
-Center
+- Salvation Army Adult Rehabilitation Center

-- University of Rochester
+- University of Rochester Medical Center

-- Venture For the
+- Venture Forthe

 - Veterans Outreach Center